Identifying Vertebrate Damage to Gardens, Crops, and Grass

 - time of year – bird damage tends to occur in the fall

-- grass will be fluffy – birds have to grab grass with their beak and then pull, move and drop.
-Skunks can claw, shift and press.
-So a lawn damaged by skunks will still have holes but the grass will be pressed down not strewn about on the surface.
+- grass will be fluffy – a bird has to grab grass with its beak and then pull, move, and drop it.
+Skunks can claw, shift, and press.
+A lawn damaged by skunks will still have holes but the grass will be pressed down not strewn about on the surface.